almuhdilkarim/writesup/README.md

 ## Installation

-Edit .baserc file on your home directory, add this line on your .bashrc file
+Edit .`bashrc` file on your home directory, add this line on your `.bashrc` file
 ```
 source ~/.local/apps/writesup/writesup.sh
 ```